minio/docs/source/lifecycle-management/lifecycle-management-overview.rst

 .. todo: Diagram of MinIO Expiration

-Use the :mc-cmd:`mc ilm add` command with one of the following commandline options to create new expiration rules on a bucket:

-- :mc-cmd-option:`mc ilm add expiry-date` to expire objects after a specified calendar date.

-- :mc-cmd-option:`mc ilm add expiry-days` to expire objects after a specified number of calendar days.
+Use :mc-cmd-option:`mc ilm add expiry-days` to expire objects after a specified number of calendar days.

 For buckets with :ref:`replication <minio-bucket-replication>` configured, MinIO does not replicate objects deleted by a lifecycle management expiration rule.